OrioQuezac/k8s_deploy/README.md

 # k8s_deploy

-Vagrantfile and scripts to deploy a k8s cluster.
+Vagrantfile, scripts and a yaml collection to deploy a k8s cluster.

 **Requirements :**
 * libvirt